Planning law is complex and extensive, and although not experts, we have acquired a great deal of knowledge about the system.

 As a local Planning authority, Camden only has the powers conferred on it by statute, and these powers are restricted.

 In addition to statutory requirements, Camden is required to take into consideration, when considering planning applications, the policies laid down in its own approved Plan.
-Most of Hampstead and the surrounding areas are designated Conservation Areas and here account must also be taken of the published Conservation Area Statements and Management Strategies.
+Most of Hampstead and the surrounding areas are designated Conservation Areas, therefore, account must be taken of the published Conservation Area Statements and Management Strategies.
 These are valuable guides to the sorts of development which will or will not be allowed.

 As a rule of thumb, it can be said that planning permission must be sought for all kinds of building development, changes of use and basements in a Conservation Area and for most work elsewhere.
-The principal exception is for interior alterations, unless the building is ‘listed’.
-Hampstead and the surrounding areas have more listed buildings than most and, if you are lucky enough to live in one of these, you must seek permission for virtually all work.
+The principal exception is for interior alterations, unless the building is listed.
+Hampstead and the surrounding areas have more listed buildings than most and, if you live in one of these, you must seek permission for virtually all work.

 What happens to a Planning Application?

-Camden receives the second highest number of planning applications in London and, of these, a disproportionately high number come from the Hampstead area.
-Something like 90% of applications are dealt with by officers without being subject to scrutiny by councillors in the Development Committee.
-While it is clear that a large number of applications cannot be allowed to take up valuable committee time, we are very concerned to find that cases which contravene planning policies and are harmful to our environment are, all too often passed by officers by what are called “delegated powers”.
+Camden receives the second highest number of planning applications in London and an exceptionally high number of these come from the Hampstead area.
+Up to 90% of applications are dealt with by officers without being subject to scrutiny by councillors in the Development Committee.
+Cases which contravene planning policies and are harmful to our environment are all too often passed by officers by what are called ‘delegated’ powers.
 This precludes us from any chance of influencing the outcome.

 All applications should be notified in the local press, posted outside the premises and on-line.